midhunkalarikkal/FullDomain/Notes/MongoDB.md

 db.collectionName.find({ name : { $exists : true } } );
 ```

-`$currentDate` - used to set the value of a field to the current date and time or to a timestamp.
+`$currentDate` - used to set the value of a field to the current date and time in ISO format.
 ```js
 db.collectionName.updateOne(
   { _id: 1 },